Alhariri97/News-API/error-handling.md

 - Bad queries:
   - `sort_by` a column that doesn't exist
   - `order` !== "asc" / "desc"
-  - `topic` that is not in the database
+  - `topic` That is not in the database
-  - `topic` that exists but does not have any articles associated with it
+  - `topic` That exists but does not have any articles associated with it

 ### PATCH `/api/comments/:comment_id`